AndreaCrotti/generators/index.rst

 Teaser
 ======

-Infinite list of even numbers:
+Infinite list of even numbers (in Haskell):

 .. code-block:: haskell